ibexa/documentation-user/docs/site_organization/working_with_page.md

 The remaining tabs contain parameters common to all blocks provided with [[= product_name_ee =]].
 Use them to modify the layout and visibility of a block.
 For details, see [Advanced publishing options](../publishing/advanced_publishing_options.md).

-You can't publish a Page if you have not set all the required settings of all blocks.
+You cannot publish a Page if you have not set all the required settings of all blocks.

 !!! tip
     Settings and function of custom-made blocks of content depend on their design.